Tutoriels Backend

 How to install it?

-On the official site the download is accessible at the address https://nodejs.org/fr/download/
+On the official website the download is available at the address

-We will be using the LTS ( Long Term Support) version.
+We will use the LTS ( Long Term Support ) version.

 LTS means that the publisher generally guarantees us a maintenance period of at least two years,